ASUWebPlatforms/webspark-ci/README.md

 # Getting Started

-When creaing a website on Pantheon that will use the Build Tools workflow, it is important to follow the instructions outlined in the Build Tools documentation.
-A brief summary of those instructions is provided below, along with example code we used to setup the Webspark CI project.
+When creating a website on Pantheon that will use the Build Tools workflow, it is important to follow the instructions outlined in the Build Tools documentation.
+A summary of those instructions is provided below, along with the example code we used to set up the Webspark CI project.
 In our examples, we will assume the use of GitHub and CircleCI.

-## Installing Composer, Terminus and the Build Tools plugin
+## Installing Composer, Terminus, and the Build Tools plugin

 Review the following [Build Tools Prerequisites Guide](https://docs.pantheon.io/guides/build-tools/create-project/#prerequisites) to